isomerpages/enterprisesg-fha/pages/Prima Food Pte Ltd.md

 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Prima Food Pte Ltd</b></h4>
 			<p>A division of Prima Food, Prima Taste is Prima Group's flagship B2C brand and was launched in 1998.
 It was the culmination of our passion to preserve the heritage and tradition of Singapore food and to offer authentic, easy-to-make Singapore cuisine to the world, without compromise.</p>
-			<p>Prima Taste offers a wide range of gourmet Singapore dishes through our LaMian, Meal Sauce Kits, Complete Sauce, Cooking Sauces, and Ready Meals.
+			<p>Prima Taste offers a wide range of gourmet Singapore dishes through our LaMian, Meal Sauce Kits, Complete Sauce, and Cooking Sauces.
 Today, Prima Taste products are widely distributed to major supermarkets and online stores in more than 40 global markets.</p>
 			<p><a target="_blank" href="https://www.primataste.com">www.primataste.com</a></p>
 		</div>
 	</div>